-The Deficit Reduction Act of 2005 requires health care entities to educate contractors and agents, including providers, about the False Claims Act.
-In addition, New York State requires Medicaid providers to develop and implement compliance programs aimed at detecting fraud, waste and abuse in the Medicaid program.
-Providers should ensure that their personnel are familiar with the requirements below.
+The Deficit Reduction Act of 2005 requires health care entities to educate contractors and agents, including providers, about the federal False Claims Act.
+In addition, New York State requires Medicaid providers to develop and implement compliance programs aimed at detecting fraud, waste, and abuse in the Medicaid program.
+Providers should ensure their personnel are familiar with the requirements below.

 - Knowingly present, or cause to be presented, a false or fraudulent claim for payment to the federal government.

 - Knowingly make, use, or cause to be made or used, a false record or statement to get a false or fraudulent claim paid or approved by the government.

 - Conspire to defraud the government by getting a false or fraudulent claim allowed or paid.